What is an investment fund?

 Here are some things you might want to think about when you’re weighing up where to put your money:

 - The team behind the fund - The performance of an investment fund is largely down to the experience and skill of the Fund Manager and their team - so it’s important to invest in people you trust.
-We’re proud to say Wesleyan won Investment Team of the Year at the Insurance Asset Risk Awards 2020, and Active Manager of the Year at the Asset Management Awards 2020.
+We’re proud to say Wesleyan's investment team was named Responsible Investor of the Year at the Insurance Asset Risk Awards 2022 and also Investment Team of the Year in 2023.

 - The fund’s track record - You can find past performance charts and data for all our funds on our fund prices page.
 Remember, at Wesleyan we take a long-term investment approach, so you should only look to invest with us if you're able to commit for at least five years.
 Please note that past performance is not a reliable guide to future performance and the value of your investment can go down as well as up, so you could get back less than you invested.